apmcleod/voice-splitting/README.md

    * `-g DOUBLE` = Set the Gap Std Micros parameter to the value DOUBLE (defualt = 224000).
    * `-p DOUBLE` = Set the Pitch Std parameter to the value DOUBLE (defualt = 4).
    * `-m DOUBLE` = Set the Min Gap Score parameter to the value DOUBLE (defualt = 7E-5).

+#### Output
+The standard (non-verbose) `-r` output has the following format:

+(`b`,`n`,`h`,`g`,`p`,`m`) = V=`Average Voice Consistency` P=`Precision` R=`Recall` F1=`F1-Measure`

+Here, the letters within the parentheses on the left represent the settings of the parameters as listed in the [Arguments](#arguments) section above.
+The values on the right correspond to the Average Voice Consistency, Precision, Recall, and F1-Measure, each as an average over all of the songs given in the `Files` argument.
+These metrics are defined precicely in the paper.

+The verbose `-r` output has the standard output as its final line, and also prints the following for each of the songs given in the `Files` argument:

+`FileName`
+`Correct` / `Total` = `Voice Consistency`
+...
+P=`Precision`
+R=`Recall`
+F1=`F1-Measure`

+Here, the "`Correct` / `Total` = `Voice Consistency`" line is repeated per voice, and the Voice Consistency metric is again defined in the paper.

+The training output consists of the standard (or verbose) `-r` output for each unique setting of the parameters, followed by a single line of output of `BEST =` followed by the non-verbose output from the parameter settings which achieved the greatest F1-Measure.

 ### Examples
 To tune on the files in the directory "midi" with a step of 7 and print verbose results:
- * `$ java -cp bin voicesplitting.voice.hmm.HmmVoiceSplittingModelTester -t 7 -v midi`
+ * `java -cp bin voicesplitting.voice.hmm.HmmVoiceSplittingModelTester -t 7 -v midi`

 To test on the files in the directory "midi" using all default values except a beam size of 25:
- * `$ java -cp bin voicesplitting.voice.hmm.HmmVoiceSplittingModelTester -r -b 25 midi`
+ * `java -cp bin voicesplitting.voice.hmm.HmmVoiceSplittingModelTester -r -b 25 midi`

 To train and test on the files in the directory "midi" using a step of 10 in training:
- * `$ java -cp bin voicesplitting.voice.hmm.HmmVoiceSplittingModelTester -t 10 -r midi`
+ * `java -cp bin voicesplitting.voice.hmm.HmmVoiceSplittingModelTester -t 10 -r midi`

 ### Troubleshooting